-Vitamin C is water soluble, meaning your body doesn't store it, so you need to ingest it daily in supplement or food form to make sure it's available to optimise physiological function.
+Vitamin C is water-soluble, meaning your body doesn't store it, so you need to ingest it daily in supplement or food form to make sure it's available to optimize physiological function.

 Vitamin C Dosage

 Take 500-2,000 milligrams per day in supplement form.
 More than 1,000 milligrams at one time may cause gastrointestinal disturbances, so introduce vitamin C supplementation in small doses if you're not currently taking it.
-For best results, start with one 500 milligram dose per day for the first week, and then add an additional 500 milligram dose per day the following week.
+For best results, start with one 500 milligram dose per day for the first week, and then add 500-milligram dose per day the following week.
 Continue with this method until you reach 2,000 milligrams or your desired daily dosage.

 Best Food Sources for Vitamin C

 Orange juice, grapefruit juice, peaches, sweet red capsicums, and papaya.

 Whole oranges and grapefruits are also good sources of vitamin C, but their relatively low concentration of calories compared to juice (which contains more sugars, hence spiking insulin better) keeps them off our top-tier list.
 Otherwise, consuming these whole fruits for fiber, lower calories, and other nutrients may at times be more beneficial for bodybuilders.

 This fat-soluble vitamin is also an antioxidant.
 It's essential for health and is beneficial for recovery and performance.
 In fact, a study conducted shows that Vitamin E helps protect cells against damage.

 Vitamin E is a very powerful antioxidant that works to protect the integrity of cells in the body.
 Exercise and intense training produce free radicals in the body, which are toxic by-products of cellular respiration.